hamghalam/liverCancerSegmentator/README.md

 # License

-Please refer to the repository license and dataset restrictions before using this model.
+Please refer to the repository license and dataset restrictions before use.